 Make your way from Italy's modern-day capital to the first capital of a united Italy.
 Travel by train from Rome to Turin.

-Driving from Rome to Turin would take more than seven hours, which makes it easy to see why taking the train to cover such a long distance is clearly the best idea.
+Driving from Rome to Turin would take over seven hours, which is why taking a high speed train to cover such a long distance is clearly the best idea.

 Frequent Trains from Rome to Turin

-Trenitalia's high-speed Alta Velocità (AV) trains cover the roughly 450-mile (724-km) distance (as the rail lines go) from Rome's Termini station to Turin's Porta Nuova station in 4 to 4.5 hours.
+Trenitalia's high-speed Alta Velocità (AV) trains cover the roughly 450-mile (724 km) distance between Rome's Termini station to Turin's Porta Nuova station in 4 to 4.5 hours.
 Trains leave Rome bound for Turin once per hour during most weekdays, for a total of 45 trains making the trip per day.
 The first leaves Rome at 6 a.m., the last at 7 p.m., and ticket prices on this route range from $47-141.

-Italo trains also travel from Rome to Turin, though they serve the northern Italian city much less frequently than Trenitalia and they arrive in Turin's Porta Susa station.
+Italo trains also travel from Rome to Turin, although much less frequently than Trenitalia, and they arrive in Turin's Porta Susa station.
 There are only six arrivals in Turin each day, all of which leave from Rome's Tiburtina station.
-Two of those also stop at the much larger Termini before Tiburtina, and two also stop at Rome's Ostiense station.
-The trip on Italo trains takes 4 hours 15 minutes from Tiburtina.
+Some of these trains will require a stop at the Termini station in Rome and others will require a stop at the Ostiense station in Rome.
+The trip on Italo trains takes 4 hours and 15 minutes from Tiburtina.

 Direct Trains from Rome to Turin

-There is a good selection of both direct trains and trains that require a change along the trip from Rome to Turin, so be sure to pay attention when you're booking so you know which ticket you hold.
-Some of the non-direct trains don't take much longer than the direct trains, so sometimes it can be hard to tell without looking closely.
+There is a good selection of both direct trains and trains that require a transfer between Rome and Turin, so be sure to pay attention when you're booking so you know which ticket you hold.
+Some of the non-direct trains don't take much longer than the direct trains, so it can be hard to tell which train you have purchased without looking closely.

 Amenities on Trains from Rome to Turin